nirajp82/Redis/02_09_Redis_PubSub.md

-Sure, here is an explanation of StackExchange.Redis Pub/Sub in .NET:

 **What is Pub/Sub?**

 Pub/Sub stands for publisher/subscriber.
 It is a messaging pattern that allows publishers to send messages to subscribers, without the subscribers needing to know who the publishers are.
 This makes Pub/Sub a very scalable and efficient way to communicate between different parts of an application.